andyboeh/esphome-sense-u/README.md

 The Base Station 2 can be converted to ESPHome.
 The device needs to be disassembled, inside you will find three pins labelled "IO0", "ESP32_RX" and "ESP32_TX".
 On another unpopulated header you will find 5V and GND pins.
 Use these pins for flashing, **do not connect USB**.

+**Attention!** Do not connect the base station via USB to a computer.
+Instead of USB data signals, the ESP32 Rx, Tx and IO0 signals are present on the Micro USB connector.
+You could use a specially prepared cable to flash the base station.

 If you want to make a backup first, you can do so by running `esptool.py`:
 ```
 esptool.py -b 115200 --port /dev/ttyUSB0 read_flash 0x00000 0x400000 flash_4M.bin